 The bottom line difference between market value and assessed tax value is that Market Value is where buyers and sellers make a deal and assessed tax value is the taxing entity best guess of last years value.

-The takeaway is if you are buying or selling – forget about the assessed tax value (other than having to pay taxes) and focus on market value.
+The takeaway is if you are buying or selling in Central Austin – forget about the assessed tax value (other than having to pay taxes) and focus on market value.